Kevinr99089/Extended.Builder/install.md

 <img src=".github/Installation/28.png">

-Perfect, thees applications are ready to install.
+Perfect, theses applications are ready to install.
 Just click on the download icon on the applications:
 <img src=".github/Installation/29.png">

 Once done, Go to Home screen (or Settings > Apps), and go to MicroG settings :